cosmos/ibc/papers/2020-05/src/usage-patterns.md

 ## Call receiver

-Essential to the functionality of the IBC handler is an interface to other modules running on the same machine, so that it can accept requests to send packets and can route incoming packets to modules.
+Essential to the functionality of the IBC handler is an interface to other modules running on the same ledger, so that it can accept requests to send packets and can route incoming packets to modules.
 This interface should be as minimal as possible in order to reduce implementation complexity and requirements imposed on host ledgers.

 For this reason, the core IBC logic uses a receive-only call pattern that differs slightly from the intuitive dataflow.
 As one might expect, modules call into the IBC handler to create connections, channels, and send packets.
-However, instead of the IBC handler, upon receipt of a packet from another chain, selecting and calling into the appropriate module, the module itself must call `recvPacket` on the IBC handler (likewise for accepting channel creation handshakes).
+However, instead of the IBC handler, upon receipt of a packet from another ledger, selecting and calling into the appropriate module, the module itself must call `recvPacket` on the IBC handler (likewise for accepting channel creation handshakes).
 When `recvPacket` is called, the IBC handler will check that the calling module is authorised to receive and process the packet (based on included proofs and